smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 device automatically.
 On the other hand, system integration logic needs to be highly customizable for needs and properties of specific house or office, but within SmartAnthill it can be done via rich suite of development instruments:
-Generic Protocols (HTTP, WebSokets, TCP/IP), High Level API (REST API) and SDK for popular languages, which allow for easy development and customization.
+Generic Protocols (HTTP, Sockets, WebSokets), High Level API (REST API) and SDK for popular languages, which allow for easy development and customization.